Skip to main content

 Wonderfully Weird

-I've always known that I'm a bit weird.
+I have always known that I am a bit weird.
 I think out loud, make up songs of things in my surrounding, sometimes even without noticing it.
-I mean who doesn't like a good tune about tooth brushes ?
-I laugh a lot, sometimes in inappropriate situations and I can get so mesmerized by a guys existence next to me- that I as I listen to what he's telling walk in to a lamppost. (yes that did happen in those awkward teens.. ) I apologize even to objects when I pump into them and you should hear my polite phrases gone wrong when I'm tired and want to wish the cashier a good day (but politeness is important, it helps them get through their day !).
-Even still as an adult I have my special little places
+I mean who does not like a good tune about tooth brushes ?
+I laugh a lot, sometimes in inappropriate situations and I can get so mesmerized by a guys existence next to me- that I as I listen to what he's telling walk in to a lamppost. (yes that did happen in those awkward teens.. ) I apologize even to objects when I pump into them and you should hear my polite phrases gone wrong when I am tired and want to wish the cashier a good day (but politeness is important, it helps them get through their day !).
+Even still as an adult I have my special little places that I used to have as child, and I pick up rocks whenever I feel happy or safe and keep them in my pockets so that I could hold them when ever I would not feel this way.

 Comments